hyperfiddle/electric-fiddle/src/electric_tutorial/chat.md

 # Chat

-A multiplayer chat app in 30 LOC, all one file.
+A multiplayer chat app with presence, all in one file.
 Try two tabs.

 !fiddle-ns[](electric-tutorial.chat/Chat)